 Day 3: Discover SoCo—South Congress

 After exploring the parks and museums across Austin, change gears and head to South Congress.
-Packed with funky shopping, dining and the iconic murals, it’s an easy stroll for families.
+Packed with funky shopping, dining and iconic murals, it’s an easy stroll for families.
 Though watch the kids, South Congress is a busy street.

 Where to Shop on South Congress